Mukeshthenraj/date-extraction-project/README.md

 - ✅ Normalization of dates with assumptions for missing day or month
 - ✅ Sorting based on extracted datetime
 - ✅ Detection of unmatched lines (lines with no valid date)
+- ✅ Output saved to file: `sorted_dates_output.txt`
+- ✅ Bar plot visualization of number of notes per year (`year_distribution.png`)
+- ✅ Notebook-based interactive version included (`assignment1.ipynb`)
-- ✅ Clean structure: Modular scripts
+- ✅ Clean structure: Modular scripts in `scripts/`

 ## 🧠 Motivation